ingo/ingo.github.io/_recipes/cacio_e_pepe_pizza.md

 ---
-title: Cacio e Pepe Pizza
+author: Stefano Callegari
+category: Entrees
+description: "A perfect pizza dough topped with the flavors of cacio e pepe pasta,\
+  \ devised by chef Stefano Callegari at Sbanco restaurant in Rome.
+The recipe is\
+  \ largely about the dough\u2014the topping, while delicious, is relatively scant."
+image: cacio_e_pepe_pizza.jpg
 original_title: Cacio e Pepe Recipes Recipe
-category: Entrees
-description: A perfect pizza dough topped with the flavors of cacio e pepe pasta, devised by chef Stefano Callegari at Sbanco restaurant in Rome.
-The recipe is largely about the dough—the topping, while delicious, is relatively scant.
-image: image.webp
 size: Makes six 10- to 12-inch pizzas
+source: https://www.foodandwine.com/slideshows/pizza
 time: 1 hour 30 minutes
-author: Stefano Callegari
-source: https://www.foodandwine.com/slideshows/pizza
+title: Cacio e Pepe Pizza
 ---
 At Sbanco restaurant in Rome, chef Stefano Callegari takes his time making this perfect pizza dough, topping it with the flavors of cacio e pepe pasta.
 He's also devised a clever trick: putting a bit of crushed ice on the dough as it goes into the hot oven to keep the center moist and tender while the bottom and edge become crisp and crackling.
 It's worth noting that this recipe is largely about the dough—the topping, while delicious, is relatively scant.

 ### Ingredients